ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/service-registration.md

 - @Rezolver.ScopedTargetContainerExtensions *- for [registering scoped constructor-injected types](lifetimes/scoped.md)*
 - @Rezolver.SingletonTargetContainerExtensions *- for [registering singleton constructor-injected types](lifetimes/singleton.md)*

+> [!NOTE]
+> This list isn't exhaustive, and in Rezolver 2.0 all the registration extension methods will be relocated into a single
+> extension class.

 ## Registering via @Rezolver.ITargetContainer.Register*

 To add registrations to an @Rezolver.ITargetContainer directly, i.e. without extension methods, we ultimately use the